Who should or

-should not take this course?
+Who should or should not take this course online?

 There are typically two types of students who enroll in CSC 105.